5 Things We Are OBSESSED With In 2026!

 1. Community Creating (because art play is better together)

-I am feeling a strong pull toward creating with friends this year, and if I’m honest, it feels like a collective craving.
-After years of doing so much alone, online, or in a rush, there’s something deeply nourishing about sitting around a table with other humans, hands busy, conversations flowing, and creativity unfolding naturally.
+I feel a strong pull toward creating with friends this year.
+Honestly, it feels like a collective craving.
+After years of doing so much alone, online, or in a rush, there’s something deeply nourishing about sitting around a table with other humans.
+Hands busy, conversations flowing, and creativity unfolding naturally.

-This year, I’m dreaming up new ways for us to come together more playful, more inclusive, more intentional.
-Watch this space, because there’s a lot brewing behind the scenes.
+This year, I’m dreaming up new ways for us to come together — more playfully, more inclusively, and more intentionally.
+Watch this space; there’s a lot brewing behind the scenes.

 2. Our Brand New Pick ’n’ Mix Pots (Too Cute Not to Obsess Over)

 OMG.
-They are just the cutest.
-And they look SO good all set out on the tables!!
+They are just the cutest!
+They look SO good all set out on the tables!

-These little beauties are already stealing hearts and I know they’re going to be put to very good use at our crafty pick ’n’ mix parties.
-There’s something so satisfying about choosing your own materials — colours that speak to you, textures that spark ideas, little bits and pieces that feel exciting in your hands.
+These little beauties are already stealing hearts, and I know they’re going to be put to very good use at our crafty pick ’n’ mix parties.
+There’s something so satisfying about choosing your own materials — colors that speak to you, textures that spark ideas, and little bits and pieces that feel exciting in your hands.

 I can already picture our Art Play Club absolutely adoring them.
 The freedom, the choice, the sense of ownership over your creative process — it all ties back to what Bundabubs is about.
 No cookie-cutter art.
 No “everyone’s should look the same.”
 Just playful exploration and joy.